Children are assessed both formally and informally in a variety of ways, to inform future provision and to monitor and track progress: These include:

 The 40 words and non-words are divided into two sections – one with simple word structures of three or four letters, and one with more complex word structures of five or six letters.
 The teacher administering the check with your child will give them a few practice words to read first – including some non-words – so they understand more about what they have to do.
 Each of the non-words is presented with a picture of a monster / alien, as if the word were their name (and so your child doesn't think the word is a mistake because it doesn't make sense!).

-In 2017 the pass threshold was 32.
-Next year the phonics screening will be administered in the week beginning 11th June, 2018.
+The pass threshold is usually 32.
+This year the phonics screening will be administered in the week commencing 12th June, 2023

 Year 2 (Key Stage 1)

 The new National Curriculum was assessed for the first time in 2016.
-During the month of May, each year, pupils sit tests in English (Reading) and Maths (Arithmetic and Reasoning) which are set externally but marked internally.
+During the month of May, each year, pupils sit tests in English (Reading and Grammar, Punctuation and Spelling) and Maths (Arithmetic and Reasoning) which are set externally but marked internally.
 The number of correct answers are converted to a scaled score.
 A scaled score of 100 or above indicate that the child is working at the expected standard.
 Scaled scores range from 85 to 115 and the DfE is aiming for 85% of children to reach the required standard.
 Children will also be internally assessed in Writing and Science.

 Year 6 (Key Stage 2)